-The YLS/CMI is not intended for assessing risk for future sexual offending.
-It can be used with sex offenders to assess risk of general reoffending but not risk of future sexual offending.
+The YLS/CMI is not intended for assessing risk for future sexual offending or provide a mental health diagnosis.
+It can be used with all offenders to assess risk of general reoffending but not risk of future sexual offending or mental health diagnoses.